ReCode: Unify Plan and Action for Universal Granularity Control: Related Work

 \paragraph{LLM-based Agent Planning} Planning emerged as a distinct research thrust, specifically to address this lack of foresight in ReAct Agent paradigm.
 Early approaches often adopted a ``plan-and-execute'' strategy, where a complete natural language plan is generated upfront before any actions are taken~\citep{wang2023plan,yang2023intercode,kagaya2024rap,sun2024corex}.
 However, these static plans are often brittle and difficult to adapt to dynamic environments.
 To address this, more sophisticated methods emerged, such as hierarchical planning frameworks~\citep{paranjape2023art,sun2024pearl} and dynamic re-planning methods~\citep{sun2023adaplanner,prasad2024adapt}, which continuously modify their plans based on environmental feedback.
 Nonetheless, these traditional planning methods still share the fundamental flaw of maintaining a rigid separation between the high-level plan and the low-level action execution.

-While some recent approaches have begun to bridge this gap by explicitly integrating recursion or code-based processes~\citep{liu2024interactive,schroeder2025thread,zhang2025rlm}, they still do not achieve a full unification and adaptive granularity control.
+\paragraph{LLM-based Agent with Recursive Structure} While some recent approaches have begun to bridge this gap by explicitly integrating recursion or code-based processes, they still do not achieve a full unification and adaptive granularity control.
+Code-as-Policies~\citep{liang2023code} and follow-up methods~\citep{wang2023demo2code,mu2024robocodex,ahn2025towards} use complete executable programs to represent the agent policy, and recursively expand high-level sketches into full programs to allocate context across different sub-tasks, but lack mechanisms to dynamically adjust the plan based on interaction with the environment.
+THREAD and REPL-Plan~\citep{schroeder2025thread,liu2024interactive} instead introduce recursive substructures on top of ReAct-style agents, descending into sub-tasks to isolate local context in complex problems, but this recursion is primarily used for internal context management and the overall interaction pattern remains a standard step-by-step action loop.

 It is highlighted that the core limitation across all existing paradigms remains this rigid separation of plan and action.
 In contrast, our work is built on the key insight that plan and action are not distinct processes, but rather represent decisions at different levels of granularity.
 This forms the foundation for our paradigm, which is unifying plan and action in a single representation.